Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Left Turn at Parque InviernoLeft Turn at Parque Invierno

 Take the immediate left onto the next street, the Calle Aurelio de Llano and walk for another 120 meters.
-Come out to a small traffic circle that intersects with the wide Calle Muñoz Degraín and this statue of St. James as a pilgrim.
+The arrows for this turn were a bit difficult to find.
+Come out to a small traffic circle that intersects with the wide Calle Muñoz Degraín and this statue of St. James as a pilgrim appears on your right.

 Also on this corner is the restaurant, El Horno de Lucky, where we stopped for something to eat.
 We had the best hamburgers I think we have ever had!